this-is-tobi/template-monorepo-ts/README.md

 > *__Notes:__ A function `getApiClient` that returns an apiClient (using fetch, but could be extended to use axios or others) is exported from the `shared package`, it is useful for other apps / packages that needs to consume the API.*

+A configuration management system enables type checking and automatic replacement of values in the following order `default variables > configuration file variables > environment variables`.

+The environment variables are parsed to extract only the keys with the given prefixes (default parsed prefix set [here](./apps//api/src/utils/config.ts)) to improve security, and the keys are divided by the `__` identifier to recreate the configuration object (note that the array must be passed as JSON in the environment variables).

 ### Shared resources

 The `packages` folder can be used to share resources between different applications, and is already used to share `eslint` / `typescript` configurations, a `test-utils` utility package for testing and a `shared` package containing Zod schemas and API contracts.
 It can also be used to share utility functions, schemas and so on between different applications or packages.